These crave worthy 3 ingredient Crockpot Root Beer Honey BBQ Wings will make any ordinary day taste better!

 Then… have even more fun with your wings when you try these tasty Crockpot BBQ Ranch Chicken Wings!

-Crockpot Root Beer Honey BBQ Wings Recipe
+Root Beer Honey BBQ Wings on a plate.

 Crockpot Root Beer Honey BBQ Wings